-The total discounted costs, quality-adjusted life years (QALYs) gained, equal-value life years gained (evLYGs), and life years (LYs) gained are detailed in Table 4.11 for iptacopan compared to ravulizumab and in Table 4.12 for add-on danicopan to ravulizumab compared to ravulizumab alone for treatment-experienced PNH.
-Over the five-year time horizon at the annual placeholder price of \$485,000, treatment with iptacopan resulted in lower incremental costs of approximately \$7,500 and incremental gains in QALYs and evLYs of approximately 0.15 and 0.15, respectively, compared to ravulizumab from the health care sector perspective.
-Life years were fractionally lower for iptacopan as 1.61% of patients experienced MAVE compared to 0% of patients treated with ravulizumab; however, as the difference was minimal and less than 0.01, we assumed equivalence.
+The total discounted costs, quality-adjusted life years (QALYs) gained, equal-value life years (evLYs) gained, and life years (LYs) gained are detailed in Table 4.9 for iptacopan compared to ravulizumab and in Table 4.10 for add-on danicopan to ravulizumab compared to ravulizumab alone for treatment-experienced PNH patients with clinically significant EVH.
+Over the five-year time horizon at the annual price of \$550,377, treatment with iptacopan resulted in higher incremental costs of approximately \$\$200,000 and incremental gains in QALYs and evLYs of approximately 0.15 and 0.15, respectively, compared to ravulizumab from the health care sector perspective.
+Life years were fractionally lower for iptacopan as 1.63% of patients experienced MAVE compared to 0% of patients treated with ravulizumab; however, as the difference was minimal and less than 0.01, we assumed equivalence.
 As a result, the evLYs were the same as QALYs for iptacopan as there was no survival benefit associated with the intervention.
-The resultant incremental cost-effectiveness ratios are presented in Table 4.13.
+The resultant incremental cost-effectiveness ratios are presented in Table 4.11.

-At the annual placeholder price of \$150,000, treatment with add-on danicopan resulted in high incremental costs of approximately \$639,000 and incremental gains in QALYs and evLYs of approximately 0.06 and 0.06, respectively, compared to ravulizumab over a five-year time horizon.
-Life years were the same across both treatments regimens as there were no differences in MAVE experienced.
+At the annual placeholder price of \$150,000, treatment with add-on danicopan resulted in high incremental costs of approximately \$593,000 and incremental gains in QALYs and evLYs of approximately 0.06 and 0.06, respectively, compared to ravulizumab over a five-year time horizon.
+Life years were the same across both treatment regimens as there were no differences in MAVE experienced.
 The evLYs were the same as QALYs for add-on danicopan as there was no survival benefit associated with the intervention.